top of page

 OUR APPROACH

-We utilize our structure, position and sensitivity to gain a sense of timing, speed, and power rather than brute force and athleticism.
-Muscle strength fades with age but precise structure and use of internal energy can be developed regardless of your age and physical make up.
+We utilize our structure, position and sensitivity to acquire a sense of timing, speed, and power rather than brute force and athleticism.
+Muscle strength fades with age, but precise structure and use of internal energy can be developed regardless of your age and physical make up.
 Precise positioning and use of sensitivity will help you find openings in your opponent and using your whole body together in a relaxed and rooted way will enable you to deliver a lot of energy.
 In addition to learning how to be an effective fighter, Wing Chun builds strength, calms the mind, and trains you to be present.

 OUR LINEAGE